Sign up to our Newsletter

 Don’t Focus on the Numbers Too Much

 Even if you get a 135 on your diagnostic, that’s completely fine!
-You shouldn’t expect yourself to score high on your very first LSAT because you’ve likely never encountered these types of questions before.
+You shouldn’t expect yourself to score high on your first LSAT because you’ve likely never encountered these questions before.

 Don’t let your score discourage you or define your potential.
 The diagnostic is only a tool to help you understand what level of improvement you need.
 With practice and persistence, you can drastically increase your LSAT score!